atu-se/atu.innomadic.com/courses/ase/index.md

 ### Week of 19-Dec

 * Be prepared for a quiz over chapter 17 this week
 * Remember to send send me your GitHub username by 23-Dec, via email or Slack.
-Also, please identify yourself by name when you contact me.  :-)  Note that this will be treated as a quiz grade.
+Also, please identify yourself by name and whether you are in the morning or afternoon group when you contact me.  :-)  Note that this will be treated as a quiz grade.
 * Please go through the Github [Hello World tutorial](https://guides.github.com/activities/hello-world/) in your account.
+* This week we gave a demonstration of [Docker](https://www.docker.com/) and [HAProxy](https://www.haproxy.org/).
+Check out [this article](https://medium.com/@nirgn/load-balancing-applications-with-haproxy-and-docker-d719b7c5b231) which outlines the demonstation we used in class.

 ### Week of 12-Dec